In this tutorial, How to Encrypt Files in Linux with Tomb. It’s a simple shell script to allow you to encrypt folders and files in Linux.

 tomb index # The first, In order to search through your tomb files. tomb search test # after search your want to

+With Tomb, you can easily encrypt sensitive files and keep them secure on your Linux system.
 You know How to Encrypt Files in Linux with Tomb.
 I hope this will be helpful.
 Thank you for reading the DevopsRoles page!